MicrosoftDocs/memdocs/sccm/apps/plan-design/plan-for-and-configure-application-management.md

 3. If a Microsoft Intune subscription is configured and connected to Configuration Manager, then Software Center will display the organization name, color, and company logo specified in the Intune subscription properties.
 For more information, see [Configuring the Microsoft Intune subscription](https://docs.microsoft.com/sccm/mdm/deploy-use/setup-hybrid-mdm#step-3-configure-intune-subscription).

 > [!IMPORTANT]
->  Software Center branding is synchronized with the Intune service every 14 days therefore there might be a delay before changes you make in Intune are displayed in Configuration Manager.
+>  Software Center branding is synchronized with the Intune service every 14 days.
+Therefore, there might be a delay before changes you make in Intune are displayed in Configuration Manager.

 ###  Step 5: Verify that the Application Catalog is operational
  Use the following procedures to verify that the Application Catalog is operational.
 You can use the Application Catalog directly from a browser or from Software Center.